Best Web Hosting for Next.js Sites 2026: 10 Providers Ranked

 6. WP Engine — Best for Headless Next.js + WordPress

-WP Engine's Atlas platform is purpose-built for headless WordPress with Next.js as the frontend.
-If your architecture is WordPress CMS + Next.js frontend — which a lot of agencies and content-heavy sites use — Atlas handles both sides cleanly.
-Content delivery from WordPress, frontend rendering via Next.js on their Node.js infrastructure.
+WP Engine's Atlas platform was built for headless WordPress with Next.js as the frontend.
+If your setup is WordPress as a CMS + Next.js for the frontend — which a lot of agencies and content-heavy sites use — Atlas handles both cleanly.
+Content served from WordPress, frontend rendering through Next.js on their Node.js infrastructure.

-This is a niche pick, but a strong one for its specific use case.
-If you're not doing headless WordPress, there are better options on this list and you should skip ahead.
+This is a specialized pick, but a strong one for its specific use case.
+Skip this if you're not doing headless WordPress and look at other options instead.

 Key Features: